intel/Multi-llms-Chatbot-CloudNative-LangChain/README.md

 model_path="/efs_mounted/Models/llama-2-7b-chat-hf"    # Modify it accordly to your file server mount path defined on the deployment.yaml file.
 ```
 - **OPTIMIZED : LlaMa2-7b-chat-hf Model** : Follow the Apendix section "How was the optimization done?" to perform the optimization.
 - **OpenAI API-GPT3.5/4** : This particular model is intended for use with the LangChain (ChatOpenAi) API.
 To utilize it, ensure your OpenAI_key is configured within the container for the External model.
-In this scenario, the key is linked to the EFS server where it is stored.
+In the example, the key is linked to the EFS server where it is stored.
 ```python
 #Open AI key stored on a File server
 f = open('/efs_mounted/Models/openai_key.txt')